 You can tell many different kinds of stories.
 They can come from multiple points of view, and they can be fun, inspirational, or educational.
 But if you want them to work, they have to be relevant to the people you’re trying to reach.
 This is important not just to get interest, but also to draw your audience personally into your story.
 How does your content create a personal connection?

 2. It’s about Emotion

 A strong brand story is all about stirring emotion and empathy.
 It’s not just about what you do but how you affect people.
-Your product may have many cool features, but it has to be about more than that.
-It has to ultimately be about making specific people’s lives easier and better.
+Your product may have many cool features, but it has to be about more than that — it has to ultimately be about making your audience’s lives easier and better.
 Always work to find the emotional hook of the story, and lead with it.
-Keep in mind, building your story around challenges or problems is a smart way to get an audience’s attention, because a conflict creates a bit of tension and excitement, and your brand can provide the resolution.
+Pro tip: Building your story around challenges or problems is a smart way to get an audience’s attention, because a conflict creates a bit of tension and excitement, and your brand can provide the resolution.

 3. Keep It Simple

 One of the most common mistakes in brand storytelling is trying to say too much.
 It’s far better to tell a very simple story and maximize emotional attachment than to bombard people with multiple facts and benefits.
 You could tell a story about large-scale problems facing the healthcare industry, but showing a single issue impacting a real patient focuses the story and provides a connection point for the audience.
 It’s important to focus on one problem that you are solving, or one person’s situation, so you don’t confuse and lose your audience.
 This is one reason that user testimonials are such a powerful aspect of marketing.